-These two effects are enough the synchronise the follicles recruited by the ovary, favoring an homogeneous follicular growth and lowering the variability of the ovarian response.
+These two effects are enough the synchronize the follicles recruited by the ovary, favoring an homogeneous follicular growth and lowering the variability of the ovarian response.

 The prescription of GnRH analogues is especially indicated in the following situations:

 - In women who have had low quality oocytes during past cycles.
 Early LH peaks are prevented.
-Early LH peaks provoke early follicle luteinisation, and that leads to poor oocyte quality.
+Early LH peaks provoke early follicle luteinization, and that leads to poor oocyte quality.